mrbobbytables/thegrid/README.md

 In either case, after going through the bootstrap process a directory will be created in the project root called `local`.
 This will contain all customized configs and containers (certs for OpenVPN, modified marathon templates etc).
 If you choose to build the OpenVPN container, the client configuration should be found in the `local` directory and titled `client-<public-ip>.ovpn`. **Note:** If you're running this on your main OS and not a virtual machine sitting on top of it, OpenVPN can be disregarded and skipped.

-Once downloading/building is complete it will then create the `mesos0` bridge network with static IPs desigated to their associated service.
+Once downloading/building is complete it will then create the `mesos0` bridge network with static IPs designated to their associated service.
 For a full list of assignments execute `ip addr show mesos0`.
 Each service will have an associated IP and label. e.g. `mesos0:jenkins` etc.

 After the bridge network has been started, it will then ask you if you wish to start the cluster.
 Either select yes, or start it after the fact with `docker-compose up -d`.